How Advanced Is The Teradata Columnar Solution?

-Teradata offers exactly this: Column partitions and row partitions at the same time!
+Teradata offers precisely this: Column partitions and row partitions simultaneously!

 In Teradata, subsets of rows and columns can be defined as partitions.
 A pure column store keeps the data per column in a partition.
 On the other hand, Teradata allows several columns to be defined as a column partition and simultaneously partitioned by rows.

 The Advantages Of Teradata Columnar

 Teradata offers two ways to store columnar data.
 In the COLUMN format, Teradata offers many advantages of a pure column store:

 - Columns can be considered arrays with all the advantages, such as direct access to elements via the Index, simultaneous access to multiple array elements via Single Instruction Multiple Data (SIMD) operations, etc.

 - Significant compression due to low entropy of column values (Dictionary Compression, Run-Length Encoding)